First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 KAPLAN: Is it possible Voyager's landed?

 CHAKOTAY: Sensor readings are sketchy.
-I'm detecting about 80,000 humanoid life forms on
+I'm detecting about eighty

-the western continent, some rudimentary structures and technology, but no energy signature
+structures and technology, but no energy signature big enough to be a

 KAPLAN: I'm getting another hail.
-The signal's very weak, and it's definitely
+The signal's very weak, and it's

-sent by Voyager.
+definitely not being sent by Voyager.

-CHAKOTAY: Try adjusting the band-width.
+CHAKOTAY: Try adjusting the bandwidth.

 RILEY [OC]: Calling approaching Federation vessel.
-We need your help urgently.
+We need your help

 CHAKOTAY: This is Commander Chakotay of the Starship Voyager.
-Please identify yourself.
+Please

 KAPLAN: We lost them, sir.